Introduction

 Environment

-• Hosting three community tree planting events on campus in partnership with Casey Trees and three invasive vine removal events on campus with the Chesapeake Climate Action Network, 2023–2025.
+- Hosting four community tree planting events on campus in partnership with Casey Trees and six invasive vine removal events on campus with the Chesapeake Climate Action Network, 2023–2026.

-• Establishing a new service site with the Franciscan Monastery Garden Guild, 2021–2025.
+- Establishing a service site with the Franciscan Monastery Garden Guild, 2021–2025.

-• Introducing three beehives to West Campus in collaboration with the D.C.
-Beekeepers Alliance, 2024–2025.
+- Introducing beehives to West Campus in collaboration with the D.C.
+Beekeepers Alliance, 2024–2026.

 Zero Waste

-• Recovering over 6,000 pounds of donations, including clothing, bedding, and residence hall room essentials during the first-ever spring and fall Move-Out Donation Drives, 2023–2024.
+- Recovering over 10,000 pounds of donations, including clothing, bedding, and residence hall room essentials during annual spring and fall Move-Out Donation Drives, 2023–2026.

-• Hosting the first-ever Move-In Free Sale to offer clothing, bedding, and residence hall room essentials to students for free at the start of the fall semester, 2023.
+- Hosting annual Reuse Markets to offer clothing, bedding, and residence hall room essentials to students for free at the start of the fall semester, 2023–2026.

-• Piloting a Free Food Alert for students, staff, and faculty to donate food left over after events to campus subscribers, 2025.
+- Establishing a Free Food Alert program for students, staff, and faculty to donate food left over after events to campus subscribers, 2025–2026.

-• Hosting the first-ever campus wide office supply swap for staff and faculty to reduce waste in campus offices, 2023.
+- Hosting annual campus wide office supply swaps for staff and faculty to reduce waste in campus offices, 2023–2026.

 West Campus Solar Array Tour